Full Wave Rectifier Explanation, Types, and Working

 • Uncontrolled Full Wave Rectifier

-• Half-Controlled Full Wave Rectifier / Semiconverter
+• Half-Controlled Full Wave Rectifier or Semi-Converter

 Uncontrolled Full Wave Rectifier

-Half-Controlled Full Wave Rectifier
+Half-Controlled Full Wave Rectifier or Semi-converter

-This type of full wave rectifier can be designed by using the combination of diode (uncontrolled switch) and SCR (half-controlled switch).
-In this type of rectifiers, we have limited control over the DC output voltage hence this type of rectifier is also known as semi-converter.
+This type of full wave rectifier can be designed by using the combination of both uncontrolled switches, such as diodes, and controlled switches, such as SCRs.
+This type of rectifier provides variable DC output voltage from fixed AC input voltage.
+However, in this type of rectifiers, we have limited control over the DC output voltage, which is why they are known as the half-controlled full wave rectifiers or semi-converter.

-Controlled Full Wave Rectifier
+Controlled Full Wave Rectifier or Full Converter

 No comments: